NeedMoreDesu/LazySeq/README.md

 seq.get(5) // nil
 ```

-##### Why generate returns optional, while non-optional seq is created?
+#### Q: Why generate returns optional, while non-optional seq is created?

-Sometimes, you cannot create items beyond some index, but it doesn't mean sequence will be broken, because count function will limit us to non-nil results.
+A: Sometimes, you cannot create items beyond some index, but it doesn't mean sequence will be broken, because count function will limit us to non-nil results.

 `.map` function, on the other side, doesn't return optional values on transformation, because you are guaranteed to have the item if the first place, and will never run off-bounds.

-##### What is going on in second parameter of generate closure?
+#### Q: What is going on in second parameter of generate closure?

-When we get our value with `.get(idx: context:)` function, we can pass anything to the generate function.
+A: When we get our value with `.get(idx: context:)` function, we can pass anything to the generate function.

 ```swift
 let seq = GeneratedSeq(count: { () -> Int in